cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/whats-open-data.md

   * Changes can come in as late as 11:15.
   * What’s open data takes longer to publish than the Industry guidance page, so publish what’s open data before Industry guidance to try to time them to update at the same time.
 * Begin working on the WordPress file no later than 11:00 as it takes time to get the data in due to the size of the file.

+## Schools tier descriptions

+Need to define this process.

 ## Regional Stay Home Order tiers